GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
+> ### Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius – and a lot of courage – to move in the opposite direction.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts